echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 ## Sidechain Penalties

 If committee members don't send an appropriate sidechain SPV transaction, any user can use `sidechain_btc_spv_add_missed_tx_operation` or `sidechain_eth_spv_add_missed_tx_receipt_operation` to add a proof for a missed transaction by a committee member.
-Is will also activate penalty mechanism which slahses all committee and reward the reporter.
+Is will also activate penalty mechanism which slahses all committee with `spv_penalties_config` and reward the reporter.

 ## Further Development

 Further development of the Sidechain has two main vectors:

 1. Quality and stability - further development of the current protocol to ensure a higher quality of implementation;
-1. Security and Privacy - Expanding and Improving the Protocol to enhance Security and for the full guarantee of withdrawal of funds.
+2. Security and Privacy - Expanding and Improving the Protocol to enhance Security and for the full guarantee of withdrawal of funds.

 ### Taproot and Schnorr Signatures Integration